How we build the house

 Houses on the Moon Theater Company was founded in 2001 with the mission of amplifying unheard voices and the vision of dispelling ignorance and isolation to create a safe and equitable space for all humans, regardless of their race, culture, religion, gender, sexuality, or immigration status.
 We are committed to this mission and strive to always lead with these values.

 Houses on the Moon has always been centered around artists, the artistic process, and the diverse communities and non-traditional audiences we serve.
-As our company continues to grow and evolve, we commit to the following:
+As our company continues to grow and evolve, we pledge a commitment to the following:

 - Expanding our Staff and Board of Directors to include more BIPOC individuals/members, and prioritizing equity, diversity, and inclusion in our hiring practices.

-- Continuing and increasing the creation, development, and production of BIPOC-led artistic projects.
+- Continuing to amplify unheard stories through the creation, development, and production of BIPOC-led artistic projects.

 - Mindfully curating and employing artistic and production teams for each of our projects that reflect the voices, cultures, perspectives, and lived experiences these stories depict.

-- Creating space for conversations within our administrative activities and Board meetings to address white supremacy and bias in our work culture; building safe and constructive channels through which staff, artists, and Board members may voice their concerns and/or report instances of discrimination.
+- Creating space and being intentional with conversations between our administrative activities and Board meetings to address diversity, equity, inclusion, hierarchy of human value, and bias in our work culture; building safe and brave constructive channels through which staff, artists, and Board members may voice their concerns and/or report instances of discrimination.

 - Ensuring our work’s accessibility by providing accommodations for audiences, artists, and participants of all physical abilities and neurological diversities.

-Emily is the Co-Founder and Artistic Director of Houses on the Moon Theater Company.
-Since 2001 she has been creating, developing, performing, producing and directing new works that address the complex and sensitive issues of our time.
-Emily is also a teaching artist and has been facilitating creative workshops in the NYC public schools for the past 20 years, specializing in programs with teenagers going through the criminal justice system.
-Most recently Emily directed the Off-Broadway production of THE SANTA CLOSET at Teatro Circulo, guided the company through its production of DE NOVO at Next Door at NYTW, directed the world premiere of THE ASSIGNMENT at the ART/New York Theatres and continues to guide the touring, live storytelling production of gUN COUNTRY.
+Emily Joy Weiner is the Co-Founder and Artistic Director of Houses on the Moon Theater Company, a NYC based 501c3 not for profit.
+Since the company’s inception in 2001 she has been creating, developing, performing, producing and directing new works that address the complex and sensitive issues of our time.
+Emily has been a facilitator of creative theater making workshops throughout the NYC public school system for the past 25 years, specializing in programs with teenagers and young adults going through the criminal justice system.
+In most recent years Emily directed the Off-Broadway production of THE SANTA CLOSET at Teatro Circulo, guided the company through its production of DE NOVO at Next Door at NYTW, directed the world premiere of THE ASSIGNMENT at the ART/New York Theatres and continues to guide the touring, live storytelling production of gUN COUNTRY.
 She has performed all over NYC and beyond with some highlights including OTHELLO at the West End Theater, COMING THROUGH at the American Place Theatre, FINDING THE WORDS at the Lucille Lortel, AN EPIDOG with Mabou Mines and FEFU AND HER FRIENDS at Williamstown Theatre Festival.
 She co-developed and toured a one-woman adaptation of Faulkner’s AS I LAY DYING with the late Wynn Handman of The American Place Theatre whom she studied with for many years.
 The League of Professional Theatre Women recently honored Emily with the Josephine Abady award for her work with Houses in the creation of multicultural works.
-She is currently writing and developing a new play called SHARED SENTENCES which will premiere Off Broadway in 2022.
+Her play, SHARED SENTENCES, had its Off Broadway world premiere in Fall 2022.

 Jeff wrote and directed two of the Houses touring plays, BUILDING HOUSES ON THE MOON (Lucille Lortel, City Theatre, Pittsburgh, Winner: Best Play for an Ensemble, Columbus National Gay and Lesbian Theatre Festival) and DE NOVO.
 (59E59 St. Theaters, Americas Off Broadway Festival, Tour of El Salvador) He is also the author of TARA’S CROSSING, which appeared at the Queens Theatre’s Immigrant Voice’s Project and its world premiere run at the Tenement Theatre in New York.
 DE NOVO and TARA’S CROSSING are presented widely in Law Schools as a training tool on asylum and refugee issues.
 As a solo performer and playwright Mr. Solomon’s MOTHER/SON premiered at HERE Art Center in New York and he received a Joseph Jefferson Nomination for Best Actor for the same performance in Chicago at the Bailiwick Rep. The play has toured the U.S., U.K. India, Sri Lanka, the Philippines, and Australia and is used widely as a diversity training tool at colleges, universities, houses of worship and corporations.
 MOTHER/SON won the Audience Favorite, Best Playwriting and Best Male Solo Performer at the National Gay and Lesbian Theatre Festival and Mr. Solomon won Best Male Performance at the Absolut Gay Theatre Festival in Dublin, Ireland.
 His other solo play SANTA CLAUS IS COMING OUT premiered at the Bailiwick in Chicago, ran Off Broadway the Kirk Playhouse and has toured nationally including the Diversionary Theatre in San Diego where it won a StageSceneLA’s Best Of 2010-2011 Award for Best Solo Performance.
 The play also received the Best of the National Gay and Lesbian Theatre Festival.
 As head-writer for the CityKids Foundation in New York his theatrical works for young audiences appeared on Broadway at the St. James Theater, Carnegie Hall, the United Nations, community settings nationally and on the Oprah, Donahue and Arsenio shows.
 Jeffrey Solomon created an issue-based Saturday morning television program on A.B.C. called “CityKids” for Jim Henson Productions, and was also a staff writer for the same series.
 His pilot episode was nominated for an Emmy Award as Best Children’s Special as well as winning an Ollie Award for excellence in Children’s Programming and a Golden Rose Award for Human Values.